 Cuisine from Southern France is some of the best in the world and this Niçoise Salad, which originates from Nice, certainly proves that point.
-The dish uses lightly seared tuna instead of canned tuna, which gives that added smoky flavour, and this combined with green beans, eggs, Niçoise olives, and fingerling potatoes makes it great for summer dinner parties.
+The dish uses lightly seared tuna instead of canned tuna, which gives that added smoky flavour, and this combined with green beans, eggs, Niçoise olives, and fingerling potatoes makes it great for spring and summer dinner parties.

 I have included affiliate links to useful products and services related to the topic of this post.